grafbase/grafbase/examples/kotlin/README.md

 }
 ```

-5. Open the project `Grafbase Swift.xcodeproj` with XCode
+5. Open the project with Android Studio
 6. Run the app!

 ## Learn More About Grafbase